u413-284-si/hello-world/README.md

 # hello-world
 bonjour tout le monde

+## Query for thirst
-Can anybody name a good bar in FFM?
+Can anybody name a good bar in Vienna?